 Foundations vary widely in what they fund, how they assess fit and what outcomes they value.
 Because philanthropy is relationship-led, Kristina said that foundations respond best when you invest time in understanding what they care about.

-“Different foundations care about different things, from early‑stage ideas to specific populations, to long‑term systems change,” Kristina said, adding that you need to take the time needed to explore which foundations might be the best fit for your research ambitions.
+“Different foundations care about different things, from early‑stage ideas to specific populations, to long‑term systems change,” Kristina said, adding that it is important to take the time needed to explore which foundations might be the best fit for your research ambitions.

 Unlike when applying for government grants, connecting with foundation program staff is not only acceptable, but often essential.

-“Conversations with funders can help you understand what they care about, how they frame impact and whether your idea is a good fit.”
+“Conversations with program managers can help you understand what they care about, how they frame impact and whether your idea is a good fit," Kristina said.

-Having this kind of in-depth knowledge is important before you write a proposal and knowing that there is strong alignment saves time and improves the quality of later conversations.
+Having this kind of in-depth knowledge is important before you write a proposal.
+Knowing that there is strong alignment can also save you time and improves the quality of later conversations.

 Kristina suggests you take these practical steps for developing a mental map of the foundation landscape: